jfdenise/wildfly-mcp/doc-ingestor/wildfly-docs/cli/cli-generated.md

 `/subsystem=infinispan/cache-container=<cache-container name>/local-cache=<local-cache name>/store=file:read-attribute(name=max-batch-size)`

 ## syntax of the operation to get the `infinispan` `cache-container` `local-cache` `store` `file` `passivation`
-if true, data is only written to the cache store when it is evicted from memory, a phenomenon known as passivation. next time the data is requested, it will be activated which means that data will be brought back to memory and removed from the persistent store. if false, the cache store contains a copy of the contents in memory, so writes to cache result in cache store writes. this essentially gives you a `write-through` configuration. get the `infinispan` `cache-container` `local-cache` `store` `file` `passivation` attribute.
+if true, data is only written to the cache store when it is evicted from memory, a phenomenon known as 'passivation'. next time the data is requested, it will be 'activated' which means that data will be brought back to memory and removed from the persistent store. if false, the cache store contains a copy of the contents in memory, so writes to cache result in cache store writes. this essentially gives you a '`write-through`' configuration. get the `infinispan` `cache-container` `local-cache` `store` `file` `passivation` attribute.
 `/subsystem=infinispan/cache-container=<cache-container name>/local-cache=<local-cache name>/store=file:read-attribute(name=passivation)`